He is CEDR trained, and accredited, Mediator who has mediated over

 Chapman & Co, 1985 - 1996; Partner in Addleshaw Sons & Latham then Addleshaw Booth & Co and then Addleshaw Goddard

-from 1996 until 2007 specialising in arbitration, insurance litigation, personal injury and professional negligence.
-Head
+from 1996 until 2007 specialising in commercial/insurance litigation, personal injury, professional negligence and sport.

 Member of Chartered